Western honey bee: Thermoregulation

 The western honey bee needs an internal body temperature of 35 C to fly; this temperature is maintained in the nest to develop the brood, and is the optimal temperature for the creation of wax.
 The temperature on the periphery of the cluster varies with outside air temperature, and the winter cluster's internal temperature may be as low as 20–22 C.

 Western honey bees can forage over a 30 C air-temperature range because of behavioral and physiological mechanisms for regulating the temperature of their flight muscles.
 From low to high air temperatures, the mechanisms are: shivering before flight and stopping flight for additional shivering, passive body-temperature regulation based on work, and evaporative cooling from regurgitated honey-sac contents.
 Body temperatures differ, depending on caste and expected foraging rewards.

 The optimal air temperature for foraging is 22–25 C. During flight, the bee's relatively large flight muscles create heat which must be dissipated.
 The honey bee uses evaporative cooling to release heat through its mouth.
 Under hot conditions, heat from the thorax is dissipated through the head; the bee regurgitates a droplet of warm internal fluid — a "honeycrop droplet" – which reduces the temperature of its head by 10 C-change.

 Below 7–10 C bees are immobile, and above 38 C their activity slows.
 Western honey bees can tolerate temperatures up to 50 C for short periods.

+They lack the thermal defense exhibited by Apis cerana, but at least one subspecies, Apis mellifera cypria, is capable of killing invading hornets through asphyxiation, despite not being able to attain lethal temperatures.

+Aging

+Apis mellifera honey bees with high amounts of flight experience exhibit increased DNA damage in flight muscle, as measured by elevated 8-Oxo-2'-deoxyguanosine, compared to bees with less flight experience.
+This increased DNA damage is likely due to an imbalance of pro- and anti-oxidants during flight-associated oxidative stress.
+Flight induced oxidative DNA damage appears to hasten senescence and limit lifespan in A. mellifera.